bencam/linux-server-configuration/README.md

 	sudo -u www-data vim INSERT_NAME_OF_FILE

+(Note: vim can be replaced here with nano or another text editor.)

 ### Set up the database schema and populate the database
 1. While in the /var/www/nuevoMexico/nuevoMexico/ directory, activate the virtualenv by running `. venv/bin/activate`